The Centered Place Blog

 Published December 2024: The days are growing shorter and the nights growing longer.
 You know the drill!
 We’ll get through this, and that’s one reason the Winter Solstice has been celebrated around the globe for thousands of years.
 The night grows long, but just as the sun also rises, the days will grow longer… Read More It’s the Season (Every Day)

-Published in November: Quote/graphic by Nanea Hoffman, author of Sweatpants & Coffee: Affirmations for Anxiety Blobs (Like You and Me) I like the sentiment of Nanea Hoffman’s words.
+Published in November 2024: Quote/graphic by Nanea Hoffman, author of Sweatpants & Coffee: Affirmations for Anxiety Blobs (Like You and Me) I like the sentiment of Nanea Hoffman’s words.
 Let it also be our wish – for the next few years as well as this week.
-“May we face whatever comes with… Read More Face Whatever Comes with Compassion and Grace
+“May we face whatever… Read More Face Whatever Comes with Compassion and Grace

 Published October 2024: Yesterday we took a ride on a country road nearby, and everything we saw around us was stunningly beautiful.
 Nature was her glorious Self.
 And given the quote by the neuroscientist and author Abhijit Naskar, all the beauty we saw was a reflection of what is already, and always has been,… Read More Don’t Miss the Beauty!